doctea/drum2musocv/README.md

 * Temporary hack: uses the pitch bend output instead of the CV output that corresponds to CC 74, because mine seems to be broken.  (could use this in future to add an extra envelope/CV out or LFO output..)

-* **Echoes the MIDI output back to the host**, so that you can record the rhythms for re-use or to route to softsynths or other MIDI devices.
+* **Optionally echoes the MIDI output back to the host**, so that you can record the rhythms for re-use or to route to softsynths or other MIDI devices.

 * Outputs **4xClock triggers** using a CD74HC4067 multiplexor (5ms latency between outputs if multiple triggered simultaneously) - every beat, every upbeat, every bar, every phrase.
 Uses Arduino data pins 2,3,4,5 to set the multiplexor output.